 The Wife of Rossetti, written by Violet Hunt, is the first published biography of Elizabeth Siddal.
 Written with a decidedly prejudiced tone against Dante Gabriel Rossetti, Hunt has a tendency to go on wild tangents not even remotely related to Siddal, especially in the early chapters of the book.
 Violet Hunt’s account relies heavily on what she heard discussed when she was growing up and anecdotes are presented in the same manner one would expect an eavesdropper to share.
-Like a child who overhears her parents conversation at a cocktail party and takes it all for fact, Hunt relays to us what Siddal’s contemporaries believed they knew about her life.
-So I would never suggest this book to someone without also suggesting that they read Jan Marsh’s books The Legend of Elizabeth Siddal and Pre-Raphaelite Sisterhood and Lucinda Hawksley’s Lizzie Siddal: Tragedy of a Pre-Raphaelite Supermodel.
+I would never suggest this book to someone without also suggesting that they balance it by reading Jan Marsh’s books The Legend of Elizabeth Siddal and Pre-Raphaelite Sisterhood and Lucinda Hawksley’s Lizzie Siddal: Tragedy of a Pre-Raphaelite Supermodel.

 It is quite a coincidence that while I was reading the book, a visitor to lizziesiddal.com posted this comment: